San Francisco, 94129, CA,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Pachamama Alliance and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 60 Pachamama Alliance employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Pachamama Alliance has purchased the following applications: Liquid Web Cloud Servers for Application Hosting and Computing Services in 2017, Google Workspace (Formerly Google G-Suite) for Collaboration in 2011, Open Social Community Management Platform for Community Management in 2018 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Pachamama Alliance has purchased the following applications: Moodle LMS for Learning and Development in 2018, Google Workspace (Formerly Google G-Suite) for Collaboration in 2011, Open Social Community Management Platform for Community Management in 2018 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Pachamama Alliance is running and its propensity to invest more and deepen its relationship with Liquid Web , Microsoft , Amazon Web Services (AWS) or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Pachamama Alliance is running and its propensity to invest more and deepen its relationship with Moodle , Google , Open Social or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Pachamama Alliance revenues, which have grown to $6.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Pachamama Alliance intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.